-YPT are proud to bring back our tours to Africa for the third year!
+YPT are proud to bring back our East-African classics!
 So join us in the last part of our Horn of Africa Independence Combo Tour for a truly off the beaten track experience to one of the planet’s least visited destinations – Eritrea.

 This fascinating country falls well below most travelers’ radars, which makes it a unique and off the beaten track experience.
 Eritrea boasts a pristine coastline and untouched Red Sea islands as well as some of the best-kept colonial architecture in Africa.
 On top of all that we’ll take part in the two-day festival to celebrate Eritrea’s independence!